openshift/autoheal/README.md

     ...
 ```

+The `insecure` parameter controls whether to use an insecure connection to the
+AWX server.
+If the connection is insecure then the TLS will not be verified.
+It
+should always be set to `false` (the default) in production environments.

 The `project` parameter is the name of the AWX project that contains the job
 templates that will be used to run the playbooks.